Last updated in October 2020

 13. Wash less often

 If you wash less often, naturally you will cut down on shampoo, etc. consumption and water use.
-Nobody likes being dirty but in our society most people probably wash more frequently than necessary.
-The decision is a personal one but washing less often is worth considering.
+Nobody likes being dirty but in our society, most people probably wash more frequently than necessary.

 14. Stop collecting junk

-People sometimes think of their collection of random junk an investment for the future.
+People sometimes think of their collection of random junk as an investment for the future.
 But that hardly ever works out.
-My grandmother, for example, has a huge collection of owl figures.
-If she were to sell these, there is no way she would not end up with a huge financial loss.
 If you are collecting something, ask yourself whether it is perhaps better to stop.